fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 kubectl create ns ingress
 ```

 Then, deploy NGINX using a Helm chart.
 If your cluster is RBAC enabled with Azure AD, then set `rbac.create=true`.
-Choose a name for the DNS label on the public static IP address, I chose the same name as the Azure public ip resource.
+Choose a name for the DNS label on the public static IP address.
+I chose the same name as the Azure public IP resource.
 Set this DNS label on the last parameter (`controller.service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"`)

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx